libcurl error codes

 Operation timeout.
 The specified time-out period was reached according to the conditions.

 The FTP PORT command returned error.
-This mostly happens when you haven't specified a good enough address for libcurl to use.
+This mostly happens when you have not specified a good enough address for libcurl to use.
 See CURLOPT_FTPPORT.

 The FTP REST command returned error.
 This should never happen if the server is sane.